mattadesanya/mattadesanya/README.md

 I currently work as an Engineering Manager, which means that I don't get to code much during the day.
 My work is everything between humans and computers.

-This is my small safe space to push code as I continue to experiment with computers at night and in the weekends :-)
+This is my small safe space to push code as I continue to experiment with computers in the evenings and weekends :-)

 Besides work, I blog, teach and practice new chords on my guitar or piano.